awsdocs/aws-batch-user-guide/doc_source/compliance.md

 # Compliance Validation for AWS Batch<a name="compliance"></a>

 Third\-party auditors assess the security and compliance of AWS Batch as part of multiple AWS compliance programs\.
-These include SOC, PCI, ISO, HIPAA BAA, MTCS, and others\.
+These include SOC, PCI, ISO, FedRAMP, DoD CC SRG, HIPAA BAA, IRAP, MTCS, ENS High, OSPAR, HITRUST CSF, and others\.

 For a list of AWS services in scope of specific compliance programs, see [AWS Services in Scope by Compliance Program](http://aws.amazon.com/compliance/services-in-scope/)\.
 For general information, see [AWS Compliance Programs](http://aws.amazon.com/compliance/programs/)\.